jrzeszutek/cloudify-execution-plugin/README.md

 The plugin creates a temporary directory.
 It copies all of the files to it.

-It will then execute everything relative to the temporary directory.
+It will then execute the `exec` file relative to the temporary directory.

 _Note: By default the plugin looks to execute a file named `exec` in the temporary directory.
 This may be overridden._